isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

    private part of the key by cryptanalysis of signatures.

-2. It gives administrators practice at changing a key; should a key ever need to be changed in an emergency, we would not be doing it for the first time.
+2. It gives administrators practice at changing a key; should a key ever need to be changed in an emergency, they would not be doing it for the first time.

 Cons: